Image: 'Dancer in the Dark' (Fine Line Features)

 "I think Dogme was inspiring for quite a few peoples and sort of started a digital movement.
 Personally, I found it extremely uplifting and fantastic making Dogme movies, but I felt I completed it with 'The Celebration.'
 I think that was the end of the road on Dogme for me.
 It was as far as I could go." - Thomas Vinterberg

-There are 35 Dogme films, with Lars von Trier becoming the most internationally recognised figure from the movement.
+There are 35 Dogme films in total, with Lars von Trier remaining the most internationally recognised figure from the movement.
 Just like Vinterberg, he would eventually deviate from the Vows of Chastity’s constraints, in search of new challenges as cinema entered the 21st Century.
 (Source)